 Staff is conducting a survey with marine and pleasure craft coating manufacturers to determine the VOC inventory based on throughput.
 The survey will provide data to show the VOC content of the many marine and pleasure craft coatings used in the SCAQMD jurisdiction, as well as the volume of coatings used.
 This data will be used to establish an accurate VOC inventory for the marine and pleasure craft industry operating in the SCAQMD jurisdiction.
-Staff expects to have the survey completed for the final staff report.
+Staff continues to collect data from marine coating and pleasure craft coating manufacturers and suppliers and when completed, an accurate VOC inventory will determine the overall impact the industry has on emission contribution.
+In addition, staff will be able to use the inventory to identify compliant and non-compliant products usage and take action to eliminate the use of non-compliant marine and pleasure craft coatings.